 Because of transportation costs, the ideal team size is six to eight members, but larger groups ( up to 15-16) can also be accommodated.
 Individuals or couples wishing to go may be able to add to an existing team.

 Baptists on Mission will arrange airfare, lodging, in-country transportation, and other logistics for each team.
-A Kenyan support team will work with each team once on the field, including translators and skilled laborers for construction teams.
-Teams stay in a hotel their first night, and then in a clean, trusted guesthouse once on the field.
-Breakfast and supper are provided at the guesthouse.
+A Kenyan support team works with each team once on the field, including a pastor, translator, driver, and skilled laborers for construction teams.
+Teams stay in a guesthouse their first night in Nairobi, and then at our coordinator’s compound once on the field, where breakfast and supper are provided.
 Each traveler must have a valid passport with at least six months remaining on it from time of departure.
 A Kenyan visa will be purchased online prior to departure.
 Hepatitis A, Typhoid, Tetanus vaccinations, and Malaria medication are recommended.

 Exact cost of the project will vary depending on current airfare.
-Ground cost is approximately $950 per person* and is based on an 11 day trip.
+Ground cost is approximately $1000 per person* and is based on an 11 day trip.
 This includes food, lodging, in-country transportation, bottled water, orientation, volunteer insurance, and one night’s stay at one of Kenya’s world renowned game parks.
-Airfare typically runs between $1000 and $1600 depending on time of year, with summer months being the most expensive.
+Airfare typically runs between $1400 and $1800 depending on time of year, with summer months being the most expensive. (*Cost varies depending on number of volunteers on the team)

 The cost of each house (which includes materials and salary for small team of local craftsmen) is $400.
-Thus, materials cost for a team of 6-8 will be $1600.
-Occasionally, depending on availability, NCBM can contribute the cost for these houses (up to four houses) IF funds are available.
-Otherwise, the team members, church, or association will need to take care of these costs.
-Teams larger than 8 will need to take care of the funds for any additional houses (past four).
+Thus, materials cost for a team of 6-8 will be $1600 for four houses.
+Currently, because of generous giving, Baptists on Mission is able to provide the funds for four houses per team.

 Kenya Work & Witness Teams contact: